 Next, you’ll want headphones for the airplane, at least.
 When walking in a foreign city, you don’t want to put yourself at risk by walking with headphones on and not being fully aware of your surroundings.

-But, they’ll certainly serve you well on any plane or train rides.
-If they’re earbuds, you can also charge them with your portable charging bank so they’ll last more than a few hours.
+But, they’ll certainly serve you well on any plane or train ride.
+If they’re earbuds, you can also charge them with your portable charging bank, so they’ll last more than a few hours.

 4. Ear Plugs